 You can also advertise your faith through non-verbal medias, such as billboards, posters, beautiful paintings, magnificent sculptures and the like, and no one should complain as long as you do that on private properties and with your own money.

-So we have establish that the freedom to proselytize is indeed part of the freedom of religion yet, that freedom could be curtailed should it impinge on other people’s freedom.
+So we have established that the freedom to proselytize is indeed part of the freedom of religion yet, that freedom could be curtailed should it impinge on other people’s freedom.

 You should be aware that the confusion between freedom of conscience and freedom of religion is not always an innocent mistake.
 Fusing an “absolute liberty” with a “relative liberty” with possible limitations is done often with the goal to make freedom of religion an absolute liberty, which it never was, at any time, in any country.